Adrian-Atienza/10-mppt-algorithms-tested-under-3-different-datasets/README.md

 To delete and re-simulate specific simulations (scenario x algorithm x dataset), go to results folder and delete the simulation files you wish to re-simulate.

 A .zip file is in the repository which shows a version of the file with completed results used in the researchers' thesis.
 When simulating, keep existing folders intact as the code uses these folders to store simulation results.

+The document for the study is also attached in this repository (WIP)

+# Breakdown of matlab files in the project folder
+build_scenarios.m - This creates the 4 weather scenarios used in the study (clear, ramp, step, and mixed). mppt_PO.m, mppt_IncCond.m, mppt_SMC.m, mppt_RCC.m, mppt_FSB.m, mppt_FLC.m, mppt_ANN.m, mppt_PSO.m, mppt_GA.m, mppt_GWO.m - The 10 MPPT algorithms codes used in the study.
+run_all.m - Executes the 120 simulations total in the study. analyze_all_results.m - Computes the performance metrics for all the MPPT simulation runs metrics_engine.m - Compiles all the important data from simulations and create visual graphs and charts of the results. compute_algorithm_rank_stability.m - Computes for the entropy weight derived ranking of the algorithms (Algorithm Rank Stability) which is a unique metric introduced by the study.

+# Inquiries
+For further questions about the study, contact adrianatienza1211@gmail.com and we are willing to entertain any question regarding the study.